abhishekpathak4860/Swasth-Raho/README.md

-# 🩺 Swasth Raho - AI Medical Voice Assistant
+# 🩺 Swasth Raho - AI Medical Health Assistant

 ## 📋 About This Project